 - Server Name A short name to help you identify the server. - Graph Color The color used in graphs for this server.
-The default color is a random one, but you can change it by entering a different HTML color code or by clicking the drop-down menu. - Reports Visibility Whether the Reports " Servers panel should contain icons of the components the server runs. - Device Group Optional description used within the Console to group servers by location, role, etc. - Server ID Read-only unique identifier of the server, used when exporting NFS shares. - IP Address The IP address of the server, as defined on the WANsupervisor service installation.
+The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu. - Reports Visibility Whether the Reports " Servers panel should contain icons of the components the server runs. - Device Group Optional description used within Console to group servers by location, role, etc. - Server ID Read-only unique identifier of the server, used when exporting NFS shares. - IP Address The IP address of the server as defined during the WANsupervisor service installation.
 Can be public or private. - Linux Distro The Linux distribution installed on the server. - Hardware Key Read-only string used for licensing purposes.
-The hardware key field is filled by the WANsupervisor service. - Monitored Network Interfaces (optional) The WANsupervisor service can monitor packets/s, bits/s, errors and dropped frames for each interface that exists on the server.
+The hardware key field is updated by the WANsupervisor service on installation or when the hardware, IP or hostname changes. - Monitored Network Interfaces (optional) The WANsupervisor service can monitor packets/s, bits/s, errors and dropped frames for each interface that exists on the server.
 The data is available in Reports " Servers " [Server] " Server Graphs " Data Units = Server Interfaces.
-The stats are provided by the OS. - Comments Comments about the server configuration can be saved here.
+These stats are provided by the OS. - Comments Comments about the server can be saved here.
 These comments are not visible elsewhere.